Roger Fry: Life

+Shortly after their relocation to Guildford, Fry had a house called Durbins built to his own design in Chantry View Road, then on the edge of the town, overlooking the Surrey Hills.
+Durbins was in a stripped-back classical style with large windows suggesting Dutch precedent and Fry regarded it as a 'genuine and honest piece of domestic architecture'.
+The most unusual feature is a double-height living hall (or ‘house-place’ as Fry called it).
+It is now a Grade II* listed building.
+He employed Lottie Hope and Nellie Boxall (in 1912) as his young servants until 1916 when he decided to rent the house and establish a trust for it.
+Lottie and Nellie went to work for Leonard and Virginia Woolf on his recommendation.

-In 1911, Fry began an affair with Vanessa Bell, who was recovering from a miscarriage.
-Fry offered her the tenderness and care she felt was lacking from her husband.
+In 1911 Fry began an affair with Vanessa Bell, who was recovering from a miscarriage.
+Fry offered her the tenderness and care she felt lacking from her husband.
 They remained lifelong close friends, even though Fry's heart was broken in 1913 when Vanessa fell in love with Duncan Grant and decided to live permanently with him.

 After short affairs with artists Nina Hamnett and Josette Coatmellec, Fry too found happiness with Helen Maitland Anrep.
 She became his emotional anchor for the rest of his life, although they never married (she too had had an unhappy first marriage, to the mosaicist Boris Anrep).

-Fry died unexpectedly after a fall at his home in London.
-His death caused great sorrow among the members of the Bloomsbury Group, who loved him for his generosity and warmth.
+Fry died after a fall at his home in London and his death caused great sorrow among the Bloomsbury Group, who loved him for his generosity and warmth.
 Vanessa Bell decorated his coffin.
 Fry's ashes were placed in the vault of Kings College Chapel in Cambridge.
-Virginia Woolf was entrusted with writing his biography, a task she found difficult, because his family asked her to omit certain key facts, his love affair with Vanessa Bell among them.
+Virginia Woolf was entrusted with writing his biography, a task she found difficult because his family asked her to omit certain matters, his love affair with Vanessa Bell among them.